Zuckerberg: Facebook will cut into profits to prevent abuse

 "Our community continues to grow and our business is doing well," Zuckerberg said in the statement.
 "But none of that matters if our services are used in ways that don't bring people closer together."

-Facebook stock, which closed at an all-time high of $182.66 a share, ticked up another 2% in after hours trading Wednesday.
+Facebook stock closed at an all-time high of $182.66 a share on Wednesday.